 As mentioned above, the development of tornado 2 was somewhat less complex than that of tornado 1 with only one important vertical vorticity maximum contributing to tornado 2.
-This vertical vorticity maximum, V4, developed about 5 km to the east of the RFGF as a stronger surge of inflow5 air moved toward the RFGF (Fig. 9b).
+This vertical vorticity maximum, V4, developed about 5 km to the east of the RFGF as a stronger surge of inflow air moved toward the RFGF (Fig. 9b).
 The stronger surge of inflow air was associated with a new convective cell that developed in advance of the RFGF (not shown).
 This evolution resembles the case described in Wakimoto and Atkins (1996) in which a tornado developed rapidly in association with a new convective cell that formed along the flanking line of a mature supercell.
-On the storm-scale, this evolution also resembles the type-II descending reflectivity core (DRC) scenario presented in Byko et al. (2009), with V4 developing between stages 3 and 4 of their conceptual model.
+On the storm scale, this evolution also resembles the type-II descending reflectivity core (DRC) scenario presented in Byko et al. (2009), with V4 developing between stages 3 and 4 of their conceptual model.
 More specifically, V4 intensifies as the new convective cell encountered the RFGF and began to merge with the main updraft of the OKC storm.

-In order to investigate further the development of V4 and tornado 2, a trajectory and vortex line analysis was performed.
+To investigate further the development of V4 and tornado 2, a trajectory and vortex line analysis was performed.
 This analysis reveals that, at low levels, horizontal vorticity vectors in the inflow surge associated with the new updraft point toward the southwest (Fig. 16).
 Vortex lines that pass through V4 are horizontal, pointing to the southwest, before rising abruptly as they encounter the RFGF (Fig. 16).
 Backward trajectory analysis indicates that parcels that enter V4 come from the southeast at low levels, gradually descend, and then rise as they encounter the RFGF, as shown by a representative parcel in Fig. 17a.
-Vorticity calculations along the trajectory shown in Fig. 17a indicate that the parcel acquires substantial ω_s and ω_c as it moves towards V4 (Fig. 17b,c).
-In the streamwise direction, large positive ω_s generation by tilting is offset by large negative ω_s generation by friction (Fig. 17b).
-The exchange and stretching terms are both positive and result in the parcel developing large ω_s by 2217.
-This ω_s is then diminished by convergence along the RFGF (negative stretching) and by the exchange term as the parcel turns to the north.
-In the crosswise direction, vorticity is generated via stretching of environmental vorticity6 between 2208-2212 and via surface drag between 2210 and 2217 (Fig. 17c).
-Nearly all of the ω_c is removed by large negative stretching as the parcel encounters the RFGF after 2217.
-The vertical vorticity budget (Fig. 17d) indicates that positive vertical vorticity first develops around 2210 via tilting of crosswise vorticity as the parcel descends in the rain core of the new convective cell.
+Vorticity calculations along the trajectory shown in Fig. 17a indicate that the parcel acquires substantial $\omega_s$ and $\omega_c$ as it moves toward V4 (Figs. 17b,c).
+In the streamwise direction, large positive $\omega_s$ generation by tilting is offset by large negative $\omega_s$ generation by friction (Fig. 17b).
+The exchange and stretching terms are both positive and result in the parcel developing large $\omega_s$ by 2217.
+This $\omega_s$ is then diminished by convergence along the RFGF (negative stretching) and by the exchange term as the parcel turns to the north.
+In the crosswise direction, vorticity is generated via stretching of environmental vorticity between 2208 and 2212 UTC and via surface drag between 2210 and 2217 UTC (Fig. 17c).
+Nearly all of the $\omega_c$ is removed by large negative stretching as the parcel encounters the RFGF after 2217 UTC.
+The vertical vorticity budget (Fig. 17d) indicates that positive vertical vorticity first develops around 2210 UTC via tilting of crosswise vorticity as the parcel descends in the rain core of the new convective cell.
 Vertical vorticity is then amplified dramatically by stretching as the parcel encounters the strong convergence/updraft along the RFGF.

-5 Inflow is defined with respect to the main OKC storm.
-As such, we consider the momentum surge associated with the new cell to be an inflow surge even though it is rain cooled and has descend slightly.
+&lt;sup>5Inflow is defined with respect to the main OKC storm.
+As such, we consider the momentum surge associated with the new cell to be an inflow surge even though it is rain cooled and has descended slightly.